bentoBAUX/bentoBAUX/README.md

     </a>
 </p>

 **Forgotten Colors** — Third-person puzzle-platformer where emotions shape reality.
-I created the sumi-e (水墨画) visual style by designing the character, modelling assets, and developing custom shaders that expand traditional black-and-white sumi-e into expressive colour palettes to reflect different emotional states. *Devlog Coming Soon!*
+It features a custom Unity URP shader that defines the game’s sumi-e (水墨画) aesthetic, extending the traditional monochrome style into expressive colour palettes reflecting different emotional states.
+A detailed shader devlog will be published on my website soon!

-**Tail as Old as Time** — Exploration puzzle game where you play as a curious cat uncovering the mysteries of an ancient temple, built to showcase a custom HLSL toon shader.
+**Tail as Old as Time** — Exploration puzzle game where you play as a curious cat uncovering the mysteries of an ancient temple, built to showcase a custom [HLSL toon shader](https://bentobaux.github.io/posts/basic-lighting-models-in-hlsl/#5-flat-shading).

 ## Tools & Technologies
 <!-- TOOLS-START -->